'It took some extreme circumstances to get her the intense therapy she needed' | Knoxville mom and daughter share struggles to find mental health help

 People are struggling and resources to help them are in short supply.

-"I just kind of always felt empty," Annabelle Emmert said.
+"I just kind of always felt empty," Annabelle Emert said.
 She has struggled for years with her mental health.

-"Eighth-grade year, she got hit in the face with a discus at track practice," Kimberly Turner, Emmert's mom, said.
-Emmert was treated and released from the hospital with a concussion, but months later Turner says her daughter was still concussed.
+"Eighth-grade year, she got hit in the face with a discus at track practice," Kimberly Turner, Emert's mom, said.
+Emert was treated and released from the hospital with a concussion, but months later Turner says her daughter was still concussed.

 "That was several more months of intense treatment with physical therapy, ocular therapy, some cognitive therapy and talk therapy to work through those issues," Turner said.